locessentials/eng401-business-english-us/overview/final-project.md

 ## Project Instructions

-Working in groups of 3 students, you will select a contemporary business topic related to the course content, research it thoroughly, create a professional presentation, write a detailed report, record your presentation delivery, and evaluate presentations from your peers.
+Working in groups of 3-5 students, you will select a contemporary business topic related to the course content, research it thoroughly, create a professional presentation, write a detailed report, record your presentation delivery, and (optionally) evaluate presentations from your peers.

-### Step 1: Group Formation and Topic Selection (Week 14)
+### Step 1: Group Formation and Topic Selection
-- Form groups of 3 students
+- Form groups of 3-5 students
 - Select a business topic relevant to the course (examples: sustainable business practices, cross-cultural negotiation strategies, digital transformation in traditional industries, ethical leadership in global business)
 - Submit your topic and group members for approval

-### Step 2: Research and Content Development (Weeks 14-15)
+### Step 2: Research and Content Development
 - Conduct thorough research using credible sources
 - Organize your findings into a coherent narrative
 - Prepare your presentation slides and written report

-### Step 3: Presentation and Report Finalization (Weeks 15-16)
+### Step 3: Presentation and Report Finalization
-- Create professional presentation slides (10-12 slides)
+- Create professional presentation slides (8-10 slides)
-- Write a comprehensive report (1500-2000 words)
+- Write a comprehensive report (~1500 words)
-- Record your presentation (15-20 minutes)
+- Record your presentation (8-12 minutes)
 - Submit all materials by the end of Week 16
+  - Project package to Teams assignment
+  - Post and link to your video in `Final Projects` channel

-### Step 4: Peer Evaluation (Weeks 16-17)
+### Step 4: Peer Evaluation (Optional but recommended)
 - Review two presentations from other groups
-- Complete the provided evaluation rubric for each
+- Give specific comments on areas for improvement and elements done particularly well
-- Submit your evaluations by the end of Week 17
+- Submit your evaluations by the very end of the class

 ## Project Components & Evaluation

 The final project is worth **10 points total**, distributed across five components:

-### Presentation Slides (2 points)
+### Presentation Slides (3 points)
 Your slides should:
 - Be engaging and professional both visually and content-wise
 - Follow a logical structure (introduction, main points, conclusion)